LostVirt/EFClient/README.md

 Library also able to create new accounts and update existing ones.

 #### Maven
-To use maven add these dependencies to your pom.xml:
+To use EFClient you need these dependencies:
 ```xml
 <dependencies>
     <dependency>